Online: Restorative Justice in Education Graduate Certificate

-EMU's restorative justice in education program offers master's degree and graduate certificate options that can be tailored for PreK-12 teachers, administrators or other school leaders, community leaders, and social workers or school counselors.
+EMU's restorative justice in education program offers a master's degree and graduate certificate option that can be tailored for PreK-12 teachers, administrators or other school leaders, community leaders, and social workers or school counselors.
 Along with a variety of electives, these can help you learn the skills you need to:

 - Promote positive student behavior and increase student achievement and attendance;

 - Replace suspensions and expulsions with strategies that work; and